MrRutledge/MrRutledgeHub/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "ML Enthusiast/ Data analyst Job Seeker"
+role = "ML Enthusiast or Data analyst Job Seeker"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
 organizations = [ { name = "Basaira Elderly Centre", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "I am currently looking to find a full-time employment as a data anaylst/Software developer."
+bio = "I am currently looking to find a full-time employment as a Data analyst or Software developer."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""